Accessible Toilets and Change Rooms

 - To book the Beach Wheelchair phone 1300 322 842

 - Photo identification is required and a loan agreement form must be completed

 - A second person MUST accompany the user.
 A third person is recommended if using the chair in shallow water.

-- There are two types of wheels available, regular tyres (best if staying on the boardwalk) and the balloon wheels pictured below for sand
+- There are two types of wheels available, regular tyres (best if staying on the boardwalk) and the balloon wheels pictured above for sand.

 How do I get an MLAK Key?

-An MLAK keys can be borrowed, upon presentation of photo ID from the Frankston Visitor Information Centre or contacting 1300 322 842 for use of the Liberty Swing at Frankton Foreshore.
+An MLAK keys can be borrowed, upon presentation of photo ID from the Frankston Visitor Information Centre or contacting 1300 322 842 for use of the Liberty Swing at Frankston Foreshore.